SAS-DHRH/genai-cch-toolkit/content/copyright_legislation/EU_law.md

     2.according to the **specific role of actors** and

-    3. according to **sectorial differences**.
+    3. according to sectorial differences*

  The risk levels have so far been at the [centre of attention.](https://www.europarl.europa.eu/news/en/press-room/20230609IPR96212/meps-ready-to-negotiate-first-ever-rules-for-safe-and-transparent-ai) There is generally a distinction between AI systems which cause:

     - **Unacceptable risks -**  ***Prohibited AI Practices*** AI systems with an unacceptable level of risk to people’s safety would therefore be prohibited as well as  intrusive and discriminatory uses of AI, such as “Real-time” remote biometric identification systems in publicly accessible spaces; predictive policing systems (based on profiling, location or past criminal behaviour); emotion recognition systems in law enforcement, border management, the workplace, and educational institutions; and untargeted scraping of facial images from the internet or CCTV footage to create facial recognition databases (violating human rights and right to privacy). (**the higher the risk, the stricter the rules)**
     - **High risks -** AI systems that pose significant harm to people’s health, safety, fundamental rights or the environment.
 AI systems used to influence voters and the outcome of elections and in [recommender systems](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2022.277.01.0001.01.ENG&toc=OJ%3AL%3A2022%3A277%3ATOC) used by very large online platforms (VLOPs , with over 45 million users) were added to the high-risk list.